Sanford Levinson: Books, scholarship, activism

-Levinson is quoted often in publications about numerous topics involving law.
-Levinson has described himself as "a card-carrying A.C.L.U. member who doesn't own a gun" and has argued that the Second Amendment of the United States Constitution limits the government's authority to regulate private gun ownership.
-Levinson's opinions on Constitutional Law have been reported in the media including his opinions about Second Amendment cases.
+Levinson is quoted often in publications about numerous legal topics.
+He has described himself as "a card-carrying A.C.L.U. member who doesn't own a gun" and has argued that the Second Amendment of the United States Constitution limits the government's authority to regulate private gun ownership.
+Levinson's opinions on constitutional law, including his opinions about Second Amendment cases, have been reported in the media.
 Levinson has been a panelist on programs sponsored by the Association of American Law Schools and has spoken on topics alongside prominent lawyers such as Kenneth W. Starr.
 Levinson has been identified as a "prominent liberal law professor" and been grouped with other professors including Laurence H. Tribe of Harvard and Akhil Reed Amar of Yale.
 Levinson's opinion has been cited during the nominating process for Supreme Court nominees.

-Levinson has been critical of Supreme Court justices who have stayed in office despite medical deterioration stemming from longevity; for example, Levinson criticized Chief Justice William H. Rehnquist for a "degree of egoistic narcissism" by declaring six weeks before his death of his intention to stay on.
+Levinson has been critical of Supreme Court justices who have stayed in office despite medical deterioration stemming from age; for example, Levinson criticized Chief Justice William H. Rehnquist for a "degree of egoistic narcissism" by declaring six weeks before his death his intention to stay on.
 Levinson has called for term limits for Supreme Court justices, as has a growing list of "scholars across the ideological spectrum."
 He has published comments critical of life tenure for Supreme Court justices.

-Levinson is particularly noted for his "seminal article" in the Yale Law Journal entitled The Embarrassing Second Amendment.
-He argued that the Second Amendment doesn't offer either gun rights or gun control advocates a refuge.
+Levinson is particularly noted for his 1989 "seminal article" in the Yale Law Journal entitled "The Embarrassing Second Amendment".
+He argued that the Second Amendment offers neither gun rights advocates nor gun control advocates a refuge.
 He argued "society must decide the issue of gun control on practical as well as on constitutional grounds ... the issue is to what extent does the Second Amendment permit the Government to do what it wants in controlling firearms, just as we have to establish the extent to which it can limit speech or break into your house without a warrant.
 Levinson has criticized liberal lawyers as treating "the Second Amendment as the equivalent of an embarrassing relative whose mention brings a quick change of subject."
 He has argued that the Constitution protects some personal ownership of firearms but admits that "courts are likely to rule that Congress can do almost anything short of an outright prohibition of owning guns."
 Levinson's article was cited in Supreme Court Justice Clarence Thomas' concurring opinion in Printz v.
 United States.